What Is the Common Data Set?

 You can discover the percentage of students in Greek life, the activities offered, and what types of housing are available at the school.
 You also get a breakdown of fees, room, and board.

-The Common Data Set Can Help You Choose a School
+How Can the Common Data Set Help You Choose a School?

 Publications like U.S. News & World Report do their large rankings based on the CDS, along with proprietary data gained from their own surveys.